DFRPG resource: Questions and answers!

 See an old forum thread on the topic: Size Modifier: why doesn’t it affect melee?
 (There are probably many more.)

-A side note: I actually treat the difference in attacker SM and target SM as a TH mod in melee combat, a rules tweak called “relative SM” by some.
+A side note: I actually treat the difference in attacker SM and target SM as a TH mod in melee combat, a rules tweak called “relative SM” by some (and an option offered in the official GURPS FAQ).
 If you’ve an interest in the how and why of that, see my article GURPS Unified Theory of Hitting Stuff (GUTHS).
 It’s for GURPS but applies equally to DFRPG, if you want to dive into nerdery like that.

 Does a cleric need a holy symbol for anything besides Turning?